 xpcinitfree.c file.
 This file contains

 functions that load and unload the Simulink Real-Time C API.
-You must
+Build this

 The Simulink Real-Time C API consists of blocking functions.
-For communications between the development and target computers, a default timeout of 5 seconds controls how long a target computer can take to communicate with a development computer.
+A default timeout of 5 seconds controls how long a target computer can take to communicate with a development computer.

 The documentation reflects the fact that the API is written in the C programming language.
-However, the API functions are usable from other languages, such as C++ and Java.
+However, you can call the API functions from non-C languages, such as C++ and Java.

-Note: To write a non-C custom program that calls functions in the Simulink Real-Time C API library, refer to the compiler documentation for a description of how to access functions from a library DLL.
-You must follow these directions to access the Simulink Real-Time C API DLL.
+Note: Refer to the compiler documentation of the non-C language for a description of how to access C functions from a library DLL.
+To access the Simulink Real-Time C API DLL, follow these directions.